caiomts/timerdo/README.md

 Both `del-task` and `del-project` have only one required argument - `id` or `project`.

-`project` command have two required arguments the name of the project and the new name.
+`project` command has two required arguments: the name of the project and the new name.
 It will just change the project name in all tasks with the same project name.

 `task` command works like `add` command but the first argument is the id of the task